Bl4omArchie/Data-structure-library/README.md

 - Clear and Free memory
 ```

 In practise, you can add more prototypes for a single feature so you can make more accurate manipulation of your linked list.
-For the Init and Insertion operation, I thought about what could be useful if I wanted to manipulate my linked list, and this what I have finded:
+For the Init and Insertion operation, I thought about what could be useful and I made those prototypes in C:
 ```c
 void init_linked_list(struct DoublyLinkedList *linked_list);
 void set_data(struct DoublyLinkedList *linked_list, uint64_t data);